drvinceknight/pfm/docs/meetings/week_02/post/index.rst

 - If statements;
 - While loops.

+Ask students to read the first few topics in the list of topics.
+With their neighbour discuss the expected output, the code itself and ask them to write their own examples.

 Explain that today we will go over exercise 4 and 5.

 Before doing that: show that this is going to be a very small modification of